bertreb/pimatic-meross/README.md

 <deviceId>.deviceStatus:      "If the device is online or offline"
 <deviceId>.garagedoorStatus:  "Actual status of the garagedoor (open or closed)"
 ```
 The garagedoor is opened and closed via buttons in the gui or via rules.
-The syntax is:
+The rules action syntax is:
 ```
 meross <garagedoor-device-id> [open|close]
 ```